Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 📌 Disclaimer

-Fees and seat matrices are referenced from the 2025–26 session.
-Always cross-verify on the latest official notice from the respective state authority and the college's website before making financial decisions.
+Fees, seat matrices and cutoff figures are referenced from the most recent academic cycle and are indicative.
+Always cross-verify on the latest official notice from the respective state authority (CGDME, BCECEB, KEA, WBMCC, BFUHS, DMER) and the college's own website before paying any deposit or committing financially.